degville/snap-docs/docs/how-to-guides/work-with-snaps/manage-updates.md

 By default, *refresh.metered* is enabled when a metered connection is detected.

 [quote]
-:information_source: refresh.metered is available in snap 2.33 and later.
+ⓘ  refresh.metered is available in snap 2.33 and later.
 [/quote]

 <a name="retain"></a>